Inside Out (Culture Beat song)

-"Inside Out" is a song by German Eurodance band Culture Beat, released in October 1995 as the first single from their third studio album, Inside Out (1995).
+"Inside Out" is a song by German Eurodance band Culture Beat, released in October 1995, by label Dance Pool, as the first single from their third studio album, Inside Out (1995).
 The song was written by Nosie Katzmann and Jay Supreme with its producer, Doug Laurent.
-The song peaked at number five in Germany and entered the top 10 in Austria, Denmark and Hungary.
-Outside Europe, it peaked at number two on the Canadian RPM Dance chart and number 15 on the US Billboard Dance Club Play chart.
-The accompanying music video, directed by Friedel & Chrudimak, features band members Tania Evans and Jay Supreme in a desert landscape.
+It peaked at number five in Germany and entered the top 10 in Austria, Denmark and Hungary.
+Outside Europe, the song peaked at number two on the Canadian RPM Dance chart and number 15 on the US Billboard Dance Club Play chart.
+The accompanying music video was filmed in the US, depicting band members Tania Evans and Jay Supreme in a desert landscape.

 Critical reception

 Upon the release, Larry Flick from Billboard magazine wrote, "Culture Beat, one of the more enduring acts from rave/NRG, returns with 'Inside Out', a jumpy li'l ditty on 550 Music.
 The techno flavor of the act's past recordings remains mildly intact, though the arrangements lean more toward soft keyboards and a fluffy disco context.
 Perfect for tea dances and other jolly gatherings."
 Pan-European magazine Music & Media named it Single of the Week, saying, "Chill out with the original Eurodance stars.
 A cuddly track chugging along at moderate speed combines with a sonorous male rap that makes it a sure EHR hit."

 In a separate review, Music & Media wrote, "Dance freaks and club DJ's can delight in no less than 11 remixes.
 Still, it's the Not Loveland Master Radio Edit 1 which is most suitable for radio.
 The spooky male voice half way through this otherwise happy uptempo beat adds an unusual touch."
 James Hamilton from Music Weeks RM Dance Update described the song as a "bland slick Euro throbber" in his weekly dance column, DJ directory.